lipiecki/PostForecasts.jl/docs/src/models.md

 ```

 ## Conformal prediction and historical simulation
-Conformal prediction is a machine learning framework for computing prediction intervals based on the outputs of an arbirary point forecasting model.
-The implemented version of Conformal Prediction is analogous to the inductive approach used by [Kath and Ziel (2021)](https://doi.org/10.1016/j.ijforecast.2020.09.006).
+Conformal Prediction (CP) is a machine learning framework for computing prediction intervals based on the outputs of an arbitrary point forecasting model.
+The implemented method corresponds to inductive conformal prediction [(Papadopoulos et al., 2002)](https://doi.org/10.1007/3-540-36755-1_29) and is analogous to the approach of [Kath and Ziel (2021)](https://doi.org/10.1016/j.ijforecast.2020.09.006).

 In the training step, the non-conformity scores $\lambda_i$ are calculated on the training set $(\hat{y}_i, y_i)_{i\in\text{training window}}$ as $\lambda_i := |\hat{y}_i - y_i|$.